 A 2015 Cochrane review by Dougall et al included 41 studies with a total of 1473 participants.
 Based on very low-quality evidence, there was a significant benefit of temporoparietal TMS compared with sham for global state (7 RCTs) and positive symptoms (5 RCTs).
 The evidence on the cognitive state was equivocal.
 For prefrontal rTMS compared with sham, the evidence on global state and cognitive state was of very low quality and equivocal.
 The review concluded that there is insufficient evidence to support or refute the use of TMS to treat symptoms of schizophrenia and, although some evidence suggests that temporoparietal TMS may improve certain symptoms (eg, auditory hallucinations, positive symptoms of schizophrenia), the results were not robust enough to be unequivocal.

 He et al (2017) published a meta-analysis of the effects of 1-Hz (low frequency) and 10-Hz (high frequency) rTMS for auditory hallucinations and negative symptoms of schizophrenia, respectively.
 For 1-Hz rTMS, 13 studies were included.
-Compared with sham, the rTMS group showed greater improvement in auditory hallucinations (standard mean difference, -0.29; 95% CI, -0.57 to -0.01).
-However, significant heterogeneity across the studies was found (p=0.06).
+Significant heterogeneity across the studies was found (p=0.06).
 In the 7 studies using 10-Hz rTMS, the overall effect size for improvement in negative symptoms was -0.41 (95% CI, -1.16 to -0.35); again, there was significant heterogeneity across studies (p<0.001).
 The review was further limited by the small number of articles included and by the lack of original data for some studies.

 PARKINSON DISEASE